European Composer and Songwriter Alliance: History

-The foundation for ECSA was laid on 4 February 2006 when a group of 100 composers from over 30 European Countries met at the European Composers' Congress at :Musikverein in Vienna to sign a letter of intent in order to create a "Federation of European Composers Association".

-On 7 March 2007, three associations, the Alliance of Popular Composer Organizations in Europe (APCOE), European Composers' Forum (ECF), and the Federation of Film and Audio-visual Composers of Europe (FFACE), came together in Madrid to form the European Composer and Songwriting Alliance (ECSA).
+The foundation for ECSA was laid on 4 February 2006, when a group of 100 composers from over 30 European countries met at the European Composers' Congress at :Musikverein in Vienna, Austria, to sign a letter of intent in order to create a "Federation of European Composers Association".
+On 7 March 2007, three associations, the Alliance of Popular Composer Organizations in Europe (APCOE), European Composers' Forum (ECF), and the Federation of Film and audiovisual Composers of Europe (FFACE), came together in Madrid, Spain, to form the European Composer and Songwriter Alliance (ECSA).

 Structure

 ECSA is organized into three committees based on music genre: the Alliance of Popular Music Composers of Europe (APCOE), the European Composers Forum (ECF), and the Federation of Film and Audiovisual Composers of Europe (FFACE).
-The ECSA board is made up of 9 members, three from each of the committees.
+The board of ECSA is made up of 9 members, three from each of the committees.
 The current president, chosen from these 9 members, is Helienne Lindvall from the APCOE committee.
-The ECSA office (ECSA Secretariat), located in Brussels, Belgium, is an administrative office that handles day-to-day business.

 Advocacy

 ECSA actively defends the value of authors’ rights and the interests of music creators towards various public institutions and different stakeholders.
 The Alliance aims at creating a fair and sustainable framework for creators as well as ensuring an appropriate and proportionate remuneration for all music authors.
-ECSA is also active at international level and is a member of the European Music Council (EMC) and the International Music Council (IMC).
-ECSA is also a permanent observer to the International Council of Music Creators (CIAM).
-Furthermore, the Alliance monitors the work and discussions held at the World Intellectual Property Organization (WIPO).
+ECSA is also active at international level and is a member of the European Music Council (EMC) and the International Music Council (IMC), and a partner of the International Council of Music Creators (CIAM).
+Furthermore, the Alliance monitored the work and discussions held at the World Intellectual Property Organization (WIPO), though its observer status was removed in 2021.

-Copyright Directive

-ECSA has worked extensively to defend and promote the 2019 Copyright Directive and improve its provisions to the benefit of composers and songwriters.
-Ever since the 2019 Copyright Directive was passed in Europe, ECSA has been promoting a fair and ambitious implementation of the Directive in all EU Member States, in close coordination with its member organisations.
-The Alliance’s priorities are primarily the implementation of Articles 17 to 23 of the Directive.

-Buyout contracts

-Buyout contracts have become an increasingly worrisome issue for European authors.
-Such practices deprive music authors from royalties and from a proportionate remuneration for the exploitation of their works.
-ECSA is actively fighting against buy out contracts and has published in May 2022 a report to assess this phenomenon and promote alternatives to such contracts.
+Artificial Intelligence

+Artificial Intelligence (AI)'s rapid developments and its impact on authors’ rights has become an increasingly urgent topic for ECSA.
+AI has therefore been put at centre stage of ECSA's advocacy efforts, with a particular focus on the EU AI Act, which was formally adopted by the European Parliament on 13 March 2024, after a lengthy negotiation period.
+In this context, ECSA has repeatedly stressed the necessity to preserve fundamental rights, safeguard transparency, and enable authors and performers to exercise their rights.
+In various open letters and statements, the Alliance has advocated for legislation built upon informed consent, transparency, and fair remuneration for creators.